 • desserts with cream;

-• cabbage, legumes, spinach, onion, sorrel, garlic, radish;
+• cabbage, legumes, spinach, onions, sorrel, garlic, radishes;

-• fatty dairy products (cream, butter, fatty cottage cheese, cheese);
+• fatty fermented milk products (cream, butter, fatty cottage cheese, cheese);

 • strong tea, cocoa, coffee;